wp-plugins/speed-contact-bar/README.txt

 At the end the function returns the changed list.

 `// describe what the function should do
-// passed parameter: n array of personal contact data as list items function change_speed_contact_bar_data ( $list_items ) {
+// passed parameter: an array of personal contact data as list items function change_speed_contact_bar_data ( $list_items ) {

 	// add an item as first item in the list via array_unshift()